 The consequence of this classification is that the corresponding economic dealings with NFTs are subject to the licensing requirements of § 32 (1) of the German Banking Act.
 Particularly important in this context is the permission to act as an investment broker (§ 1 (1a) Clause 2 No. 1 of the Banking Act), but proprietary trading or the custody of NFTs are then also subject to permission.

 If there is a prospectus requirement, an appropriate prospectus must be published the first time a security is offered to the public that provides investors with transparent information on the content and risks.
 Whether the creator of an NFT must also publish such a prospectus again depends on the legal classification of the NFTs.
-In addition to being an investment object, these would also have to be securities in order to prompt a prospectus requirement under the Prospectus Regulation (VO 2017/1129).
+In addition to being an investment object, these would also have to be securities in order to prompt a prospectus requirement under the prospectus regulation (VO 2017/1129).
 According to Art.
-2 lit. a of the Prospectus Regulation in conjunction with Art.
-4 (1) No. 44 of the Directive 2014/65/EU (MiFID II), securities within the meaning of the Prospectus Regulation can be traded on the capital market.
+2 lit. a of the prospectus regulation in conjunction with Art.
+4 (1) No. 44 of the Directive 2014/65/EU (MiFID II), securities within the meaning of the prospectus regulation can be traded on the capital market.
 According to the German Federal Financial Supervisory Authority (BaFin), tradability requires a minimum degree of standardization that makes the securities comparable in the sense of a class.

-Even if the assessment from the BaFin does not seem to apply to the individualized NFTs, it must be taken into account that the individual NFTs can certainly be transferred, are thus tradable and could be covered by the wording of the Prospectus Regulation.
+Even if the assessment from the BaFin does not seem to apply to the individualized NFTs, it must be taken into account that the individual NFTs can certainly be transferred, are thus tradable and could be covered by the wording of the prospectus regulation.
 However, NFTs do not fit the securities examples cited in Art.
 4 (1) No. 44 of the Directive 2014/65/EU (MiFID II), so their classification as securities has not been conclusively clarified.
 Nevertheless, there are good arguments against this.
-Moreover, a prospectus requirement is cancelled in each instance when an NFT is offered for not less than 100,000 euros (Art.
+Moreover, a prospectus requirement is cancelled in each instance when an NFT is offered for not less than EUR 100,000 (Art.
 1 Para.
 4 lit. c, d of the German Prospectus Regulation).

 German copyright law also raises some questions about the use and, in particular, the purchase of NFTs.
 This starts with the question of who is entitled to create and commercially distribute an NFT of a copyrighted digital work.
-If the creation of an NFT were to require a right of public reproduction pursuant to § 15 (2) of the Copyright Law, it would initially belong exclusively to the author.
+If the creation of an NFT were to require a right of public reproduction pursuant to § 15 (2) of the copyright law, it would initially belong exclusively to the author.
 If the author has already assigned the rights to a publisher or label, it is important to check whether the right to emboss an NFT has also been assigned.
 The wording of the contract in the individual case is decisive in this respect.
-The written form requirement of § 31a (1) Clause 1 of the Copyright Law must also be taken into account.
+The written form requirement of § 31a (1) Clause 1 of the copyright law must also be taken into account.

 If, on the other hand, one concludes that the authorship of a digital work and the right to a corresponding NFT are separate, NFTs do not enjoy copyright protection.
 However, the subsequent question then arises as to how an author can take action against the creation and sale of an NFT of his copyrighted work.
 NFTs could then at least be an "other right" within the meaning of § 823 (1) of the German Civil Code (BGB) and give the owner an opportunity to defend himself against the unauthorized creation of additional, identical NFTs.
 To date, however, computer data have never been recognized as "other rights."
 For this, they would have to be able to clearly assign a person who could, at the same time, exclude all other persons from using them and thus hold a position similar to that of an owner.
 Due to the limitless reproducibility, this option has not been available to data thus far.

 However, NFTs now make it possible to identify the original and prevent third parties from using these same originals.
 This could lead to a change in thinking regarding the classification of data stored on NFTs as "other rights" in the future.
 An experienced NFT attorney can help you clarify any legal questions.

 When transferring NFTs, the creator and the purchaser must clarify which rights the purchaser can acquire in the first place and which rights the purchaser should acquire.
 It should be taken into account here that the parties must agree on the transfer of rights to both the asset and the NFT.
 Indeed, the rights to the asset do not result from the transfer of the NFT.
 Although it can be expected that the market will soon define uniform standards here as the business field becomes more popular, the contracting parties will have to agree on them individually until then.